freemanpd/patrickf.xyz/README.md

 * PostgreSQL - database
 * NGINX - reverse proxying

 Note/Warning: you don't necessarily need all the above tools to deploy simple personal website.
-I used the above tools for learning purposes and to demontrate my understanding of the entire stack.
+I used the above tools for learning purposes and to demontrate my understanding of the entire stack and architecture.

 ### Roadmap
 * Status page